 Contact forms, shopping baskets & e-mails

-Some data is stored on 3rd party systems to make everything work securely.
+Some data is stored on 3rd party systems to make everything work.
 We always try to keep this to an absolute minimum.
 For example, if you subscribe to our newsletter then your name and e-mail address will be stored on Mailchimp’s servers, or whoever we happen to be using at the time for mailing list management.
-This is normal and essential to provide a good service to our customers.
-If you would rather this doesn’t happen then please don’t send your details to us.
+If you would rather this doesn’t happen then please don’t send your personal information to us.

-Cookies are small files stored on your computer to make web sites work.
+Cookies are small files stored on your computer to make websites work.
 Pretty much all web sites make use of them.
-On this site cookies are used for statistical, analytical and functional purposes only.
-We don’t knowingly use tracking cookies such as Facebook pixel.
-If you find one please let us know!
-To work out where visitors are coming from, anonomised IP addresses are used by Google Analytics.
-These can’t be traced back to individual computers.
+On this site cookies are used for functional purposes only.
+We don’t knowingly use tracking cookies – if you find one of these or any other cookies you don’t think we should be using please let us know!

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
-If you select “Remember Me”, your login will persist for a period of time, normally two weeks.
 If you log out of your account, the login cookies should be removed.

 How long is your data retained?

 If you send us a personal comment via a contact form or e-mail it will be retained indefinitely for historical reference.
 Personal information sent to us via our shop for order processing is retained for the following time periods: